 Community Policing Bureau

 The Community Policing Bureau is comprised of the Patrol Division, Crime Suppression Division and Juvenile Division.
 Each division has various assigned units.
-Major Jerry Craig and Captain David Pistarelli oversee the entire Bureau.
+Major David Pistarelli and Captain Louis Pulford oversee the entire Bureau.

 Community Policing in Marion County is a decentralized approach to fighting crime by focusing on crime fighting efforts in districts located throughout the county rather than from a centralized location.
 Our decentralized approach makes us more accessible to the citizens we serve.